Talk About Fish

 Clupeids (Shad)

-Herrings, shads, sardines, sprats, menhadens are the common names used for the members of the Clupeidae family.
-They are small to moderate sized fishes ranging from 2 cm to 75 cm.
-They are recognized by their terminal mouth, scutes along the abdomen, and pelvic fin located vertically below their dorsal fin.
+Herrings, shads, sardines, sprats, and menhadens are common names for members of the Clupeidae family.
+These fishes are small to moderate sized fishes ranging from 2 cm to 75 cm and are distinguished by their terminal mouth, scutes along the abdomen, and pelvic fin positioned vertically below the dorsal fin.

-Clupeids are found in all seas from about 70°N to about 60°S. They are typically marine fishes but can also be found in brackish and freshwater.
-Most of them inhabit shallow coastal waters and estuaries.
-They frequently occur in large schools.
-Most species feed on small planktonic animals.
+Clupeids are found in oceans worldwide, from approximately 70°N to 60°S. While they are predominantly marine species, they also inhabit brackish and freshwater environments.
+Most clupeids live in shallow coastal waters and estuaries, often forming large schools.
+They primarily feed on small planktonic organisms.

 Scientific Name: Anodontostoma chacunda (Hamilton, 1822)